ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 where $ c_{r_{ext}} = 0 $ and $ c_{r_{int}} = 1 $ are the coefficients.
 Later on we can set $ c_{r_{ext}} $ and $ c_{r_{int}} $ to other values for additional purposes.

-### Feature learning
+### Feature Learning

-There is debate on how to learn features $ \phi $ in order to achieve good performance.
+There is debate on how to learn features in order to achieve good performance.
 Here are some possible choices:
 - **Pixels**: We let $ \phi(o_{t}) = o_{t} $ so that the feature will be the same as the observation.
 - **Random Features**: Parameters in $ \phi(\cdot) $ is fixed and will not be changed during training.
 - **Inverse Dynamics Features (IDF)**: We use a network $ \hat{a_{t}} = \text{idf}(\phi(o_{t}), \phi(o_{t+1})) $ to predict the action given both the current and next features.
 Parameters in $ \phi(\cdot) $ will be trained along with $ \text{idf}(\cdot) $ to minimize the action prediction loss.